Vaccination is important for children and adults moving to Australia.

 Before you and your children come to Australia, you should have the following vaccines if you can:

-If you’ve missed vaccinations, you can catch up when you get to Australia.
-Talk to your vaccination service provider if you think you need to catch up on vaccinations.
+If you’ve missed vaccinations, you may be able catch up when you get to Australia.
+The Department of Home Affairs has information about the vaccines you need before you travel.
+You can also talk to your vaccination service provider about catch up vaccinations.

 There are also other vaccinations you and your children will need to get when you’re in Australia.